Laurie Hernandez, with a new coach and newfound joy, gives U.S. gymnastics a dose of hope

-The 20-year-old, who was the youngest member of the gold-medal-winning “Final Five” squad at the 2016 Rio de Janeiro Games, won’t win a medal at the Winter Cup, the first competition for elite U.S. gymnasts since the coronavirus pandemic halted meets roughly a year ago.
-Her marks on beam (fifth) and floor exercise (11th) were modest.
+The 20-year-old, who was the youngest member of the gold medal-winning “Final Five” squad at the 2016 Rio de Janeiro Games, won’t win a medal at the Winter Cup, the first competition for elite U.S. gymnasts since the coronavirus pandemic halted meets roughly a year ago.
+Her marks on the beam (fifth) and floor exercise (11th) were modest.

-But the magnitude of Hernandez’s achievement was as palpable as her joy, smiling with her eyes for NBC’s cameras and then, after removing her mask for a post-event Zoom interview, smiling unobscured and full-wattage as she spoke about the range of emotions she experienced Saturday — terror, nerves, excitement, calm and elation, all packed into a single afternoon.
+But the magnitude of Hernandez’s achievement was as palpable as her joy.
+She smiled with her eyes for NBC’s cameras and then, after removing her mask for a post-event Zoom interview, smiled unobscured and full-wattage as she spoke about the range of emotions she experienced Saturday — terror, nerves, excitement, calm and elation, all packed into a single afternoon.

-Hernandez said that, before Saturday’s competition, where she contested just two of the four events, Zhang told her to omit the trickier elements in her floor routine, explaining that she cared most about Hernandez enjoying herself in her first meet since the 2016 Rio Games, where she helped the U.S. squad to team gold and claimed silver on beam.
+Hernandez said that, before Saturday’s competition, during which she contested just two of the four events, Zhang told her to omit the trickier elements in her floor routine, explaining that she cared most about Hernandez enjoying herself in her first meet since the Rio Games, where she helped the U.S. squad to team gold and claimed silver on the beam.

 “I did feel genuine joy coming back out there and showing off this new routine,” Hernandez said.
 “I just got to be myself; there was no pressure from her.
 It was just pure joy and purely wanting me to do well today.”

-The Winter Cup, being held without spectators at the Indianapolis Convention Center, has no direct bearing on who makes the U.S. Olympic team for this summer’s Tokyo Games.
+The Winter Cup, being held without spectators at Indianapolis Convention Center, has no direct bearing on who makes the U.S. Olympic team for this summer’s Tokyo Games.
 Rather, it’s a chance for top American gymnasts to perform before judges for the first time in a year and provide them and their coaches with a gauge of their readiness for June’s U.S. championships and U.S. Olympic trials, where the Olympic team will be named.

-The gymnast who seized the spotlight Saturday was Jordan Chiles, 19, who trains alongside five-time world all-around champion Simone Biles in Spring, Tex., and shares Coaches Laurent and Cecile Landi.
-Though a handful of lower-ranked gymnasts will compete Sunday, Chiles effectively won the women’s all-around Saturday by scoring top marks on three of four events — vault, floor exercise and tying for first on beam.
+The gymnast who seized the spotlight Saturday was Jordan Chiles, 19, who trains alongside five-time world all-around champion Simone Biles in Spring, Tex., and shares coaches Laurent and Cecile Landi.
+Though a handful of lower-ranked gymnasts will compete Sunday, Chiles effectively won the women’s all-around Saturday by scoring top marks on three of four events — the vault and floor exercise and tying for first on the beam.

 Biles, who turns 24 next month, didn’t compete in the event because it doesn’t mesh with the competitive calendar she has set for making her second Olympic team.